The head of a Turkish medical group is tried for terrorism - ExBulletin

 The head of a Turkish medical group is tried for terrorism

-ISTANBUL (AP) The president of the Turkish Medical Association denied in court Friday accusations that she spread terrorist propaganda, calling for an investigation into allegations that the Turkish military used chemical weapons against Kurdish activists.
+ISTANBUL– The president of the Turkish Medical Association on Friday denied accusations in court that she spread terrorist propaganda, calling for an investigation into allegations that the Turkish military used chemical weapons against Kurdish militants.

 Dr. Sebnem Korur Fincanci, 63, is on trial for making propaganda on behalf of the banned Kurdistan Workers’ Party, or PKK.
 She was arrested in October after giving an interview in which she spoke about the need for an effective investigation into the allegations.